Joss Whedon: Themes, style and influences

-His penchant to kill off characters has been widely acknowledged.
+His penchant for killing off characters has been widely acknowledged.
 Whedon responded to the criticism, saying, "The percentage of people who die... is a lot.
 I think it's pretty near everybody.
 The percentage of people that I kill—not so many.
 I think the reason that my rep is so nasty is that I tend to do it... unexpectedly, or to someone people are recently invested in, and that is a real mission statement for me, because, death doesn't leave a card.
 Death doesn't take Hitler.
 It doesn't work according to story plans, and when a death feels like a loss, gives you grief... then you have told a story that involves death."
 Dramatic effect is used to convey the sense of realism and shock value that comes from fatal circumstances.

 Whedon has kept ambivalent on whether to shoot on film or digital video, saying that he has "no allegiance to film as film.
 If the story is in front of me, I'm fine".
 In terms of visual aesthetics, he prefers to incorporate as many practical effects as possible when using computer-generated imagery, so people "really don't know where one begins and the other ends".
 On working with high or low budgets, he remarked that both offer "the exact same job" and whether one has $100 million or $100,000, "you're trying to hit someone in the gut with an emotional moment."
 Whedon determines that, although giving actors notes for guidance, he also aims to assuage their concerns when communicating the reasons and outcomes of a scene.

 Whedon has cited Ray Bradbury, James Cameron, Rod Serling, William Shakespeare, Stephen Sondheim, Steven Spielberg, Charles Dickens, Stan Lee, Robert Klein, Jerome Robbins, Frank Borzage, Steve Gerber, Steven Bochco, Frances Hodgson Burnett and John Williams as influences.
 When asked about his five favorite films, Whedon listed The Matrix, Once Upon a Time in the West, The Bad and the Beautiful, Magnolia and The Court Jester.